warrenson/symlinked_markdown_test/foo.md

 A symlink called `README.md` which points to this file renders fine in GitHub.

-A symlink called `README.md` which points to this file
+A symlink called `README.md` which points to this fil